 HOW LONG IS RECOVERY?

 Recovery is different for everyone, and it will largely depend on what you have done.
 Typically, you can expect around 2 weeks for acute post-op recovery; you may be able to return to light activities, work, school, etc. by then.
 Long-term, the internal healing process can take upwards of a month or even longer (first post-op period may be very painful!).
 Some patients will recuperate faster, others may take much longer.
-New: you may also be interested in our Post-Op "Constipation" article.
+You may also be interested in our Post-Op "Constipation" article.

 IS IT OKAY FOR ME TO BE DRIVEN HOME AFTER SURGERY?
 IT’S A 2/4/6/8/ETC. HOUR DRIVE.